Beginners usually blame bad seeds when poor harvests happen.

-Plants are packed too close together.
+Plants are planted too close together, creating a crowded mess.

 The Common Beginner Planting Mistake